apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 ## Green
 Ah, the Greens.
 At the national, provincial, and city level the Green Party has become a kind of protest vote.
 The “left but not *those guys*” vote.
 As such, they’ve [surged in the polls this year](https://researchco.ca/2018/09/11/vancouver-council/).

 Interestingly though, when you dig into the Greens’ policies and record, they’re more conservative than people think.
-While folks seem to vote Green for change, at the city level they’re the party of the middle ground.
+While folks seem to vote Green for change, at the city level they’re a party of the middle ground.

-The Vancouver Greens have one sitting councillor, **Adriane Carr**, who is extremely likely to be re-elected by virtue of name recognition.
+The Vancouver Greens have one sitting Councillor, **Adriane Carr**, who is extremely likely to be re-elected by virtue of name recognition.
 This is despite the fact she has [voted against far more housing](https://twitter.com/KQ_VanCity/status/1048370161571516416) than any sitting Councillor – including social and rental housing.
 Her reasons for voting against housing may vary – sometimes it’s concerns about landowners’ views, or often it’s longtime favourites “insufficient consultation” or “this won’t fix the crisis”.
-As a whol, her record is pretty plain: she votes to conserve what we’ve got.
+As a whole, her record is pretty plain: she votes to conserve what we’ve got.

-That said, the Greens’ **Pete Fry** is an interesting candidate.
-He has long campaigned on housing issues, and seems more willing than Carr to support new housing.
-He’s well-liked and has a good shot at the polls.
-Green also has two additional council candidates, **Michael Wiebe** and **David Wong**.
-If you think Council needs more conservationist voices, or you’re a centrist “don’t rock the boat” type voter, the Greens could be a good fit.
+Despite Carr's record, the Greens’ **Pete Fry** and **Michael Wiebe** are interesting candidates.
+They both seem more urbanist than Carr, and if elected with her could push her towards supporting more housing.
+Green also has an additional Council candidate, **David Wong**, who given interest in the party could also do well.
+If you think Council needs more centrist voices, or you're a “don’t rock the boat” type voter, the Greens could be a good fit.

 <a name="npa"></a>